kagisearch/pyllms/README.md

 ## Installation

-Clone this repository and install the package using pip:
+Install the package using pip:

 ```
 pip install pyllms